 3. Is the purchase price determined in the rent to own contract?

-In most rent to own contracts, the purchase price is an estimate of the home’s fair market value at lease-end, and is agreed upon in the contract.
-Similar to the rent price, the purchase price is determined before the lease begins and remains the same, regardless of whether the fair market value fluctuates or not.
-The purchase price does not lean in favor of either the seller or the tenant, since nobody knows for sure what the future fair market value will be.
+In most rent to own contracts, the purchase price is an estimate of the home’s fair market value at lease-end and is agreed upon in the contract.
+Similar to the rent price, you and the seller determine the purchase price before the lease begins.
+It remains the same, regardless of whether the fair market value fluctuates or not.
+The purchase price does not lean in favor of either the seller or the tenant since nobody knows for sure what the future fair market value will be.